nicklockwood/SwiftFormat/README.md

 While formatting, SwiftFormat will automatically check inside each subdirectory for the presence of a ".swiftformat" file and will apply any options that it finds there to the files in that directory.

 This allows you to override certain rules or formatting options just for a particular directory of files.
-You can also specify excluded files relative to that directory using `--exclude`, which may be more convenient that specifying them at the top-level.
+You can also specify excluded files relative to that directory using `--exclude`, which may be more convenient than specifying them at the top-level.

 Files named ".swiftformat" will be processed automatically, however you can select an additional configuration file to use for formatting using the `--config "path/to/config/file"` command-line argument.
 A configuration file selected using `--config` does not need to be named ".swiftformat", and can be located outside of the project directory.